 Design Style: Susana Simonpietri, founder of Brooklyn design firm Chango & Co., mixes the elegant with the irreverent.
 A native of Puerto Rico, she favors colors and textures that capture the breeziness of summer, pairing them with crisp whites that reflect the light.
 She has worked for some of the most prominent design firms in the United States, designing spaces for hotels, restaurants and residences alike.

 Fun Fact: She credits her early love of LEGO bricks for her interests in architecture and design.
-Her work has been featured in numerous publications such as Good Housekeeping, Lonny, Architectural Digest and Interior Design magazine.

 Design Style: Working from both Nashville and New York, designer Benjamin Vandiver is the sultan of chic, using his sense for aesthetics to combine the vintage and classic into completely new, modern looks.
 Luxury, quality, taste and instinct are all evident in Vandiver’s work.